drewsavino/drewsavino-s-polymarket-microscalper/README.md

 - All P&L tracking, exits, and circuit breakers function normally

 This lets you validate strategy and prompt quality without risking real funds.

+## Disclaimer
+This project is intended for educational and experimental purposes only.
+The Polymarket Microscalper is an autonomous trading bot that interacts with real prediction markets and may involve the use of real funds.
+By using, copying, or modifying this code, you acknowledge and accept that you do so entirely at your own risk.
+The creator (David Savino) makes no guarantees regarding profitability, accuracy, or reliability of the bot's decisions.
+Prediction market trading carries significant financial risk, and past performance — if any — is not indicative of future results.
+This tool is not financial advice.
+You are solely responsible for any losses, damages, or consequences that arise from using this software.
+Always trade responsibly and never risk more than you can afford to lose.